 The amendment to our Certificate of Incorporation will not affect the par value of our common stock per share, which will remain \$0.01 per share.
 As a result, as of the effective time of the Reverse Split Proposal, the stated capital attributable to common stock and the additional paid-in capital on our balance sheet will, in total, not change due to the Reverse Stock Split.
-However, the allocation between the stated capital attributable to common stock outstanding.
-The stated capital attributable to common stock outstanding.
+However, the allocation between the stated capital attributable to common stock and the additional paid-in capital on our balance sheet will change because there will be fewer shares of common stock outstanding.
 The stated capital attributable to common stock will decrease, and in turn, the stated capital attributable to the additional paid-in capital will increase.
 Further, reported per share net income or loss will be higher because there will be fewer shares of common stock outstanding.